$661,539Average Value$206Average Price per Sq Ft15Homes For Sale

 Getting there and back

 Hockessin is 10 miles west of Wilmington, Delaware, straight down Lancaster Pike.
-The community is 40 miles southwest of Philadelphia via Interstate 95.
+The neighborhood is 40 miles southwest of Philadelphia via Interstate 95.
 Wilmington International Airport is 19 miles southeast.
 This is a car-dependent community.

 Hockessin's Lancaster Pike offers plenty of restaurants and shops for residents to enjoy.